 Why would the Parkers choose to make a federal case out of such a minor incident?

-What the mainstream media will probably be reluctant to report is the Parkers are not just any ordinary, run-of-the mill concerned parents.
+What the mainstream media will probably be reluctant to report is the Parkers are not just any ordinary run-of-the mill, ordinary concerned parents.

-David Parker is in fact, radical anti-gay activist.
+David Parker is, in fact, a radical anti-gay activist.

 On the issue of LGBT equality, David Parker can be best described as having far more common ground with Michele Bachmann and Pat Robertson than the average soccer mom.